dianeooty/climate-analysis/README.md

 ## Project Status
-Project is complete and no longer being worked on/
+Project is complete and no longer being worked on.

 ## Acknowledgements